All Episodes

 Let's go to dinner.

-Driving a brand new Porsche as he finally says, okay, I guess I'll have to pay for the kid that I guess is mine after denying that it was ever his kid.
+Driving a brand new Porsche as he finally says, Okay, I guess I'll have to pay for the kid that I guess is mine after denying that it was ever his kid.

-Just a sleaze bag in so many different ways.
+Just a sleazebag in so many different ways.

 Now, why is this important?

-Well, it gets to the heart of why Hunter, zero experience, paid millions, uh, had his father leverage a billion dollars.
+Why would okay, well, it gets to the heart of why Hunter, zero experience, paid millions, uh, had his father leverage a billion dollars.

 Why would the president ever talk about such a thing?

-That's why it's a shakedown with your money.
+Because it's corruption, that's why it's law-breaking, that's why it's a shakedown with your money.

 We've heard that for the last three straight years.